Skip to main content

 • International Financial Reporting Standards

-Under the Accounting Law of the People’s Republic of China of 2017, the Accounting Regulatory Department (ARD) of the Ministry of Finance is responsible for the development and adoption of corporate accounting standards in China.
-The ARD has issued two sets of accounting standards for mandatory application by corporate entities depending on their size, with advisory and technical support from the government-appointed Chinese Accounting Standards Commission (CASC).
+Under the Accounting Law of the People’s Republic of China (as amended in 2017), the Accounting Regulatory Department of the Ministry of Finance is responsible for the development and adoption of corporate accounting standards in the People’s Republic of China.
+The Ministry of Finance has issued two sets of accounting standards for mandatory application by corporate entities depending on their size, with advisory and technical support from the Chinese Accounting Standards Commission.

 Disclaimer